 , the Trip Management service includes in

-url link to a web page titled “Trip Viewer.”
+url field, with a link to a web page titled “Trip Viewer.”
 Trip Viewer displays a map and details for the planned trip.
 It updates as the trip progresses, tracking things including:

 - The driver’s current location.